sandarsh/BasicRESTAPI/README.md

 * Once the above is done, it makes a call to the 'db' service to fetch the object(s) required, translates into required API response and responds back to the requester.

 ### Further Enhancements
+This section mentions further enhancement that can be made to improve this service:
 * User management
     * Generate API keys for users.
     * Authentication, authorization and session management.